Giraffe: Taxonomy

-The first extinct species to be described was Giraffa sivalensis from Pakistan, the holotype of which was reevaluated as a vertebra of separate species within the genus that was initially described as a fossil of the living giraffe.
+The first extinct species to be described was Giraffa sivalensis from India, the holotype of which was reevaluated as a vertebra of separate species within the genus that was initially described as a fossil of the living giraffe.
 Another extinct species Giraffa punjabiensis is known from Pakistan.
-Four other valid extinct species of Giraffa known from Africa are Giraffa gracilis, Giraffa jumae, Giraffa pygmaea and Giraffa stillei.
-"G." pomeli from Algeria and Tunisia is not a species of Giraffinae, but a species of Palaeotraginae related to Mitilanotherium.
+Four other valid extinct species of Giraffa in Africa are Giraffa gracilis, Giraffa jumae, Giraffa pygmaea and Giraffa stillei.
+"G." pomeli from Algeria and Tunisia is not a Giraffinae species, but a Palaeotraginae species related to Mitilanotherium.

+Evolution

+Giraffes, along with the okapi, are the only living members of family Giraffidae in the order Artiodactyla.
+They are ruminants of the clade Pecora, along with Antilocapridae (pronghorns), Cervidae (deer), Bovidae (cattle, antelope, goats and sheep) and Moschidae (musk deer).
+A 2019 genome study (cladogram below) finds that Giraffidae are a sister taxon to Antilocapridae, with an estimated split of over 20 million years ago.